Liberty Military Housing - Own your passion for service!

 Performs any additional routine cleaning/maintenance on property as requested, as needed, or as directed.

-Reports any maintenance concerns for repairs on homes, community and/or common areas to management.
+Reports any maintenance concerns for repairs on homes, community and/or common areas to supervisor.

 Complies with all OSHA safety regulations, local applicable laws regarding health, safety or environment and LMH Standard Operating Procedures and Policies.

 Understands and follows safe work practices for all trades, including but not limited to: Lockout Tag-out, Confined Space Entry, use of hazardous chemicals, use of Personal Protective Equipment, Ladder Safety, and working from Elevated Surfaces.